terraware/terraware-server/README.md

 This is useful if you are doing backend development and running the server in IntelliJ, and you don't want to install Postgres natively
 1. Run `make -C docker run-postgres`

+### Run just the server
+This is useful if you are doing frontend development and only want to run the server, perhaps you are running Postgres natively or in Docker elsewhere
+1. Run `make -C docker run-server`

 ### Viewing the API documentation

 Start the server via the command line or in IntelliJ and then navigate to: [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html).